2020–21 Ukrainian Premier League

 The 2020–21 Ukrainian Premier League season was the 30th top-level football club competition since the dissolution of the Soviet Union and the 13th since the establishment of the Ukrainian Premier League.

-The defending champion was the 13-times winner Shakhtar Donetsk.
-On 25 April 2021, Dynamo Kyiv won the record 16th title with three matches remaining, after the victory over Inhulets Petrove in the Round 23 home game.
+The 13-time winner Shakhtar Donetsk were the four-time defending champions.
+On 25 April 2021, Dynamo Kyiv won the record-extending 16th title with three matches remaining, after the victory over Inhulets Petrove in the Round 23 home game.

 The season started on 21 August 2020 and was initially set to end on 15 May 2021.
 On 7 April 2021 it was announced that most of clubs voted to end competitions a week early on 9 May 2021.

 Summary

 This season was the first since the 2015–16, when the league consisted of double round-robin tournament, without the second stage and division to the two groups.
 This season also had the latest start of the competition in history.

 A season, that usually starts in July, was postponed for a month due to the COVID-19 pandemic situation in Ukraine.
 From 10 September to 13 October 2020, attendance restrictions were lifted and stadiums were allowed some spectators not to exceed about 25% of stadium capacity.

 At least four managers of the UPL openly expressed their opinion not to postpone any games due to the COVID-19 cases.
-Nevertheless two games of the season's fall half were postponed to spring.
+Nevertheless, two games of the season's fall half were postponed to spring.

 For the next 2021–22 season, the league is expected to expand again to 16 teams as part of the league's expansion plan.
 As a consequence, this season the lowest-ranked team from Ukrainian Premier League got relegated to Ukrainian First League, and at the same time the top three teams from the First League will gain promotion to the Premier League next season.